 - Gives user full control over coin selection.
-They can choose to optimize for privacy, cost, or speed, and delegate risk accordingly.
+They can choose to optimize for privacy, cost, or speed

-- Good labeling of coins allows users to prioritize recognized clusters, thereby minimizing the exposure of historical transaction data, balances, and addresses associated with certain coins.
+- Good labeling allows users to prioritize recognized clusters and minimizes the exposure of data

-- Has potential to reduce dust attacks (avoiding choosing minute or unknown UTXOs for payment inputs)
+- Can reduce dust attacks (avoiding choosing minute or unknown UTXOs for payment inputs)

 - Inexperienced users may end up making mistakes that result in higher fees, slower transactions, or a loss of privacy

 - Can lead to dust attacks if not careful selecting sizes of UTXO inputs

 - Bad labeling of contacts and clusters can lead to sensitive information being exposed

 - Wallets oriented towards advanced, privacy focused bitcoiners